 Here are best practices to follow to ensure your web portal meets the needs of your end users.

-1. Lay the right foundations
+1. Lay the Right Foundations

+There are many success factors in enterprise portal implementation projects.
+The first being to gather information!
 Who needs access to the portal and what information from your organisation do they need?
 Start by undertaking practical research and gathering relevant data.
 The narrower your audience, the more specific the functionality you decide on will need to be.
 It is not unusual to have to show personalised content on the portal for different groups of users e.g. departments, location or audience type.

 This typically involves creating a research plan (with timeframes), collecting survey data, meeting with stakeholders in relevant departments and interviewing end users.